tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 * Generates a new `copyright_id` of type `uint` and maps it to a `Work struct` containing the given copyright `owner` and `uri`.

-Add the imports for `SafeMath counters` under the `pragma` and bind the `counter library` to the `Counter` datatype below the contrat defintion.
+Add the imports for `SafeMath counters` under the `pragma` and bind the `counter library` to the `Counter` datatype below the contract definition.

 ```Solidity
 import "https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/drafts/Counters.sol";